duizendnegen/ember-cli-lazy-load/README.md

 * `ember install ember-cli-lazy-load`  for ember-cli@2.2.0-beta.6 and compatible with ember@1.* and ember@2.2.*
 * `ember install ember-cli-lazy-load@0.0.6`  for ember-cli@1.* and compatible with ember@1.*

+###Warining
+This addon highly depend on the ember-cli version.
+To be sure that this addon will work install the same ember-cli version as specified in the [package.json](./package.json) file

 ## Getting started